svenhertle/tasktime/README.md

 tasktime
 ========

-*tasktime* reads the information of a project from taskwarrior and calculates, how much time was spent with this project.
+*tasktime* reads information of a project from [taskwarrior](http://www.taskwarrior.org) and calculates, how much time was spent with this project.
 *tasktime* can print CSV or readable output.

 Usage